clementcome/KayakAnalysis/README.md

 ## Organization of the project

-There are 3 custom packages : `gpx_collect, data_process, data_visualization`, a helpers directory containing examples of gpx, a jupyter notebook : `Notebook.ipynb` used for experiencing some data handling before implementing it.
+There are 3 custom packages : `gpx_collect, data_process, data_visualization`, a helpers directory containing examples of gpx.
 And finally, there is the `main.py` which is the only file that should be executed because the project involves package dependencies.
 From this file, function defined in the 3 packages can be called.

 ### `gpx_collect` package
 This package allows us to retrieve the data from gpx files in a python dictionary really easy to use and to convert into a pandas DataFrame.